babu-rajendran/cmpe-283-assignment1/README.md

 Verify the log output using dmesg
 ![Screenshot from 2020-10-26 00-31-21](https://user-images.githubusercontent.com/6368257/97116427-06c80c80-1723-11eb-9b48-cabc62badd3d.png)

-Update the cmpe283-1.c file with the bits to be read for primary and secondary processor based controls and entry and exit controls.
+Refer the Intel SDM and update the cmpe283-1.c file with the bits to be read for primary and secondary processor based controls and entry and exit controls.
 Run 'make' again and load the kerner object into the kernel with the insmod command and check the dmesg log.

     sudo insmod ./cmpe283-1.c